-On a bright sunny summer morning, Jim Shelton (name is not real) left his two-story Riverside home, kissing his wife and three year old daughter.
+On a bright sunny summer morning, Jim Shelton (the name is not real) left his two-story Riverside home, kissing his wife and three-year-old daughter.
 He planned to get on the freeway for his morning commute to Anaheim.
-Jim had made this commute so many times that he felt he could drive the route blind-folded.
-Moving through the neighborhood streets with the smoothness of a well trained driver, Jim made his customary left turn at the left turn arrow on to Tyler Street heading south to the 91 freeway.
+Jim had made this commute so many times that he felt he could drive the route blindfolded.
+Moving through the neighborhood streets with the smoothness of a well-trained driver, Jim made his customary left turn at the left turn arrow on to Tyler Street heading south to the 91 freeway.

-One of those people soon offering assistance was neither a witness, nor on the scene at the time of the accident.
+One of those people soon offering assistance was neither a witness nor on the scene at the time of the accident.
 Paola Suarez had been four miles away listening to her police scanner for a report of just the right type of accident for her needs.
-When she heard the call for police, fire and ambulance, she knew this was the accident she was waiting for that morning.
-She knew if she was able to reach the accident in time, quickly earn the victim's trust, and get him signed up, she could be looking at a great pay day.
-Paola did "independent contracting" work for a downtown Los Angeles law firm looking to "build" it's legal presence in the Inland Empire.
+When she heard the call for police, fire, and ambulance, she knew this was the accident she was waiting for that morning.
+She knew if she was able to reach the accident in time, quickly earn the victim's trust, and get him signed up, she could be looking for a great payday.
+Paola did "independent contracting" work for a downtown Los Angeles law firm looking to "build" it's legal presence in the Southern California region.
 Paola got paid $300 for each case she signed up and a bonus for a substantial recovery.

 On the positive side, there have been some prosecutions, including one high profile case in Santa Ana federal court.
 In September 2012, a trial began against an attorney, accountant and two administrators of a hospital for using cappers to secure patients for the facility.
 That case resulted in over $154 million of improperly billed services.
 This is an extreme case, but it should be noted that even in the very smallest cases, individuals are greatly affected and lives are turned upside down from these acts.